 If you reach State Pension age on or after 6 April 2016 and you get a divorce or dissolve a civil partnership, your State pension won't need to be 'split' between each of you.
 This is part of the rules of the 'new' State pension.

 However, if you claim any 'additional' State pension, this may be classified as a 'protected payment'.
 You could be ordered to share this in court.

 You can check State pension eligibility at any time on the UK government's website.

-You can also use the State Pension calculator to check your National Insurance Contribution record.
+You can also use the Government's State Pension Forecast tool to check your National Insurance Contribution record.
 You just need to answer a few simple questions to find out how much State Pension you could receive.
 It will also tell you when you can claim it and how you can gain more qualifying years to help boost your State Pension income.

 Today, the State pension age is 66 for both men and women.
 This is the age when you can start to claim your State pension.